Visa policy of Albania

-The visa policy of Albania allows citizens of certain countries to enter Albania without a visa.
-Citizens of certain other countries must obtain a visa from one of the Albanian diplomatic missions.
-Alternatively, they may obtain an electronic visa.
+Visitors to Albania must obtain an e-Visa unless they are citizens from one of the visa-exempt countries.

 All visitors must have a passport valid for at least 3 months.
 However, citizens of certain countries or territories are entitled to visa-free entry with an ID card in lieu of a passport.

-The visa policy of Albania is based on the by Law No. 79/2021 “On foreigners”, and by the Decision of the Council of Ministers No. 858, dated 29.12.2021 “On the definition of the criteria of procedures and documentation for entry, stay and treatment of foreigners in the Republic of Albania”, as amended”.
+The visa policy of Albania is based on the by Law No. 79/2021“On foreigners”, and by the Decision of the Council of Ministers No. 858, dated 29.12.2021 “On the definition of the criteria of procedures and documentation for entry, stay and treatment of foreigners in the Republic of Albania”, as amended”.

 The visa policy of Albania is similar to the visa policy of the Schengen Area.
-It grants 90-day visa-free entry to all Schengen Annex II nationalities, except for Dominica, East Timor, Grenada, Kiribati, Marshall Islands, Micronesia, Palau, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Solomon Islands, Tonga and Tuvalu.
-It also grants visa-free entry to 6 additional countries – Armenia, Azerbaijan, China, Kazakhstan, Kuwait and Turkey.
+It grants 90-day visa-free entry to all Schengen Annex II nationalities, except for Dominica, Timor-Leste, Grenada, Kiribati, Marshall Islands, Micronesia, Palau, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Solomon Islands, Tonga and Tuvalu.
+It also grants visa-free entry to 6 additional countries – Armenia, Azerbaijan, China, Kazakhstan, Kuwait, Qatar, Saudi Arabia and Turkey.